-Our medically sound YES You Can! curricula was developed under a federal grant.
-It has a strong theoretical base, is grounded in social-cognitive, social learning and protection motivation theory.
+Our medically sound YES You Can! suite of lessons were developed under a federal grant.
+They have a strong theoretical base, are grounded in social-cognitive, social learning and protection motivation theory.

-These curricula have been used in two federally funded grants and by the New Jersey Department of Health (NJDOH) in 3 of their 4 Title V school programs.
-A review of the YES You Can! curriculum, done by Montclair State University and funded by the NJDOH, states that “The material is written with clear teaching objectives, followed by targeted information and interesting activities that address the teaching objectives.”
+These lessons have been used in five federally funded NJ grants and by the New Jersey Department of Health (NJDOH) in 3 of their 4 Title V school programs.
+A review of the YES You Can! suite of lessons, done by Montclair State University and funded by the NJDOH, states that “The material is written with clear teaching objectives, followed by targeted information and interesting activities that address the teaching objectives.”
 It further states “The curriculum presents information in a relevant and compelling manner that has the potential to change attitudes, values and beliefs; very well done!”

 Our YES You Can! curricula has been the focus of three major studies.
-These documented evaluation results of the YES You Can! curricula offer insight into the importance of providing motivating programs that guide students to consider healthy life choices.
+These documented evaluation results of the YES You Can! suite of lessons offer insight into the importance of providing motivating programs that guide students to consider healthy life choices.

 A brief summary of each is provided below: